Pharmr/almace-scaffolding/_app/_pages/about.md

 <p style="text-align:center;">Pharmr is on a mission to make maintenance therapy easy and accessible to chronic care patients.
 So you can cruise on your Humira, Biktarvy or insulin, and never run out again.</p>

 <p style="text-align:center;">Pharmr is on a mission to make maintenance therapy accessible and easy for the hundred million people who take it each day.
 So you can cruise on your Humira, Biktarvy or insulin indefinitly, and never miss a beat.</p>

+<p style="text-align:center;">Pharmr is on a mission to make maintenance therapy accessible and easy for (define our customer - hustlers) the millions of people who take it each day.
+So you can cruise on your Humira, Biktarvy or insulin effortlessly, and never miss a beat (dose).</p>